Watch my video of how I am preparing a basic quiche dough in my fabulous KitchenAid stand mixer mini! Classic and so easy…

 But let’s put my KitchenAid Stand Mixer Mini to the test again today.
 Nothing fancy: just a good old classic basic quiche dough!

-It makes a great eggless quiche crust) but I like the yellow glow the pie crust gets.
-It’s up to you!
+It makes a great eggless quiche crust.
+But I like the yellow glow the pie crust gets.
+It is up to you!

-Let the wrapped dough rest at room temperature for 30 minutes.
+Let the wrapped quiche dough rest at room temperature for 30 minutes.
 You can also store it in the fridge overnight and use it the day after.
 Or freeze the dough for later use.

-What to make with this dough?
-Then also check out my smoked haddock quiche with spinach!
+You should check out my smoked haddock quiche with spinach!

 - 6 oz plain flour (185 g)